 The Tracy Dog Bite Experts

-The lawyers at Nadrich & Cohen, LLP have been handling dog bite cases since 1990.
+The Tracy dog bite lawyers at Nadrich & Cohen have been handling dog bite claims since 1990.
 We have extensive knowledge regarding dog bite cases as we’ve seen every kind of dog bite case under the sun over the years.
 We recently recovered $300,000 for the victim of a pitbull bite.

-Call us today at (209) 937-0888 for a free consultation if you or a loved one was injured by a dog bite.
+Call us today at for a free consultation if you or a loved one was injured by a dog bite.
 We are contingency fee lawyers so you will never owe us anything out of pocket.
 You can also complete the case evaluation form or text us from this page.
 You may be entitled to financial compensation through a dog bite injury claim or a dog bite lawsuit.